janaagaard75/desert-walk-solitaire/README.md

   * Animate cards before shuffleling?
   * Animate all cards when the game is won.
 * Prettier background.
-* SVGs for the playing cards.
+* SVGs for the playing cards, since iOS and Android have different fonts.
 * Consider more data to the model objects, that is all observable properties and the sizes and positions of the elements.
 * Disable shuffle button when it doesn't do anything.
 * More affordable buttons.
 * Splash screen.
 * Fix starting up the game while the phone is in landscape mode.

-* Keep track of the results for each game, that is: Number of moves, number of shuffles, number of cards in correct spot, datetime the game started, datetime the game ended.

 ## Fat Models